← Back to 後漢書

 使西 西 使西 使忿使 觿使 使 使 [] 使 使 使西 使

-Zhao Xixu seated the envoy in the guest of honor place and ranked Chu ministers around him.
+When the Qin envoy arrived, Xixu said: "You, my lord, are the guest.
+Please take the upper seat facing east; Zixi will face south, Taizai Zifang will sit next, Lord Zigao of Ye next, and Sima Zifan next."
 Taking the lowest seat himself, he announced that the envoy would see Chu's true treasures.
 Those treasures were living ministers.
 Zixi governs the people and fills the granaries.
 The grand steward settles quarrels between states.
 Lord Ye Gao guards the borders without provocation.
 Sima Zifan commands armies that will face any peril.
 As for the legacy of true kingship, Zhao Xixu himself embodies it.
 Let your great state look as it pleases.
 The envoy had no reply; Zhao Xixu rose and left.
 He reported to Qin that Chu was not to be trifled with.
 Note [2]: wei means to admire or boast of.
-The Shiji relates King Hui of Wei asking King Wei of Qi about treasures.
-King Wei answered that he had none.
-King Hui boasted of ten carriage-lighting pearls.
-King Wei replied that his idea of treasure differed.
+The Records of the Historian says that King Hui of Wei asked King Wei of Qi, "Does your majesty also have treasures?"
+King Wei said, "I have none."
+The king of Wei said, "My state, though small, still has ten pearls an inch across that light carriages before and behind—twelve teams; how can a state of ten thousand chariots lack treasures!"
+King Wei said, "What I take as treasure differs from your majesty.
 His minister Tanzi held the south so Chu dared not raid.
 Panzi guarded Gaotang so Zhao fishermen stayed west of the river.
 Qianfu drew seven thousand households to Xuzhou from Yan and Zhao.
 Shongshou kept the roads so honest that lost goods were returned.
-Those, he said, lit a thousand leagues, not a dozen chariots.
+Those, he said, lit a thousand leagues, not a dozen chariots."
 King Hui of Wei slunk away embarrassed.

 58